 Meet Bradley Walker

 However, Walker has never been one to let anything deter him from his goals, and he credits the support of his parents with fueling his drive to succeed.
 “Somebody has to put that in you,” he says.
-“I’m thankful that Mama had the strength to put that in me at an early age because I think without that I don’t think I’d be here right now.
+“I’m thankful that Mama had the strength to put that in me at an early age because without that I don’t think I’d be here right now.
 I try to let nothing hold me back.
-I know it’s cost her a lot of sleepless nights a lot of times when I would get in my van and drive to Nashville to go to the Station Inn to hear some good music or go to the Opry and hang out.
+I know it’s cost her a lot of sleepless nights a lot of times when I would get in my vehicle and drive to Nashville to go to the Station Inn to hear some good music or go to the Opry and hang out.
 I love it.”

 Written by Deborah Evans Price